 On the unlikely chance that you reach the North Gate Bridge after 2.30, you’ll be diverted up along the footpaths on Kyrl’s and Lavitt’s Quay to approach the finish line in the opposite direction.
 We’ll have stewards in place to make sure you get there safely.

 The course will be marked every mile.
 The mile markers will be at ground level and will be blue and yellow.

 The merging of the half and marathon fields is one of the tightest points on the course.
-Please be aware that you’ll be following the path coming up out from Atlantic Pond, taking a sharp right and shortly after, a couple of sharp lefts before you’re onto the Marina.
+Please be aware that you’ll be coming up a steep curving exit onto the Marina.
 The marathon field will be running along the Marina at this point from your right.

 From there, the half runs the exact same course as the full marathon.